Long-time behaviour and bifurcation analysis of a two-species aggregation-diffusion system on the torus: Bifurcation Analysis

 The conclusion of Theorem \ref{thm:main_results_local_stability_alpha_system} follows in a similar fashion.
 First, by fixing $(\chi_2 \alpha_2, \gamma)$ according to \eqref{eq:alpha_bif_thm_2_cond_1}, we ensure that there always exists a non-empty region of linear stability in the $(\chi_2 \alpha_2, \gamma)$-plane, which follows from Proposition \ref{prop:local_stability} and the analysis of Section \ref{sec:prep_bif_proofs_2}, i.e., the criteria of \eqref{eq:stability_region_exists}.
 Cases 1.-3. in the statement of Theorem \ref{thm:main_results_local_stability_alpha_system} then follow from an application of \cite[Theorem I.7.4]{kielh2004bifurcation} by using \textbf{Cases Ia-c} of Section \ref{sec:prep_bif_proofs_2}, the Principle of Linearised Stability, and the bifurcation results of Theorem \ref{thm:bifurcations_alpha1_1}.

-Case 1. is the simplest, as it is similar to the $\gamma$ case: we have a single point of critical stability for each $\chi_1 = \pm 1$, each identified in \textbf{Case Ia} of Section \ref{sec:prep_bif_proofs_2} as found in the statement of the theorem, and both branches are supercritical according to formula \eqref{eq:final_bifurcation_direction_alpha1}.
+Case 1. is the simplest, as it is similar to the $\gamma$ case: we have a single point of critical stability for each $\chi_1 = \pm 1$, each identified in \textbf{Case Ia} of Section \ref{sec:prep_bif_proofs_2} as found in the statement of the theorem, and both branches are super- or subcritical according to formula \eqref{eq:alpha_second_derivative_generalcase1}.
+The \textup{in particular} part follows from the simplified formula \eqref{eq:final_bifurcation_direction_alpha1}.
 The corresponding phase relationships follow from relation \eqref{eq:phase_relation_alpha_1_case} of Theorem \ref{thm:bifurcations_alpha1_1}.
 The exchange of stability then follows from \cite[Theorem I.7.4]{kielh2004bifurcation}.